tweag/guides/style/Haskell.md

 abstractions just serves to obscure the really tricky stuff, and there's no shortage of that in this project.

+The general rule is to stick to the same coding style as is already used in the file you're editing.
 If you must make stylistic changes, commit them separately from functional changes, so that someone looking back through the change logs can easily distinguish them.

 Formatting
 ----------